 At Lucy Cavendish, we take responsibility for the environment.
 We recognise our environmental impact, and strive to manage and reduce it; the College is always looking for new ways to be as green as possible.
 In accordance with Lucy values, we approach the reality of climate change with integrity, dynamism, and an ethical sense of commitment.

 Our students’ environmental awareness is already award-winning.
 Last year, Lucy Cavendish students won the Gold Award in a National Union of Students competition, as part of their ‘Switch Off’ campaign; they won for their high levels of energy saving in College accommodation (more here).
-In 2019, our students are going for the NUS and University of Cambridge Green Impact Awards, to further promote sustainability and what we can do to make a difference.
+In 2019, our College achieved the Gold Award in the NUS Green Impact Awards, to further promote sustainability and what we can do to make a difference.
 To further raise awareness in College, environmental issues have an increasingly prominent place around Lucy Cavendish, such as on information screens and in the Functional Fair.